catalyst-cooperative/pudl/docs/dev/data_guidelines.rst

 Input vs. Output Data
 -------------------------------------------------------------------------------
-It's important to differentiate between the original data we're attempting to provide easy access to, and analyses or data products that are derived from that original data.
+It's important to differentiate between the original data we're attempting to provide easy access to and analyses or data products that are derived from that original data.
 The original data is meant to be archived and re-used as an alternative to other users re-processing the raw data from various public agencies.
-For the sake of reproducibility, it's important that we archive the inputs alongside the ouputs -- since the reporting agencies often go back and update the data they have published without warning, and without version control.
+For the sake of reproducibility, it's important that we archive the inputs alongside the ouputs -- since the reporting agencies often go back and update the data they have published without warning and without version control.

 -------------------------------------------------------------------------------